-PM condemns 'unprovoked' Russian attack on Ukraine
+UK condemns unprovoked Russian attack on Ukraine

 The PM will chair a Cobra meeting shortly to discuss the "horrific attacks".

-In a phone call with the Ukrainian President Volodymyr Zelensky, Mr Johnson said the people of Ukraine were in the UK's thoughts, a No 10 spokesperson said.
+In a phone call with Ukrainian President Volodymyr Zelensky, Mr Johnson said the people of Ukraine were in the UK's thoughts, a No 10 spokesperson said.

 The prime minister told Mr Zelensky the West "would not stand by as President Putin waged his campaign against the Ukrainian people".

-Mr Johnson wrote on Twitter: "President Putin has chosen a path of bloodshed and destruction by launching this unprovoked attack on Ukraine.
+Mr Johnson wrote on Twitter: "President Putin has chosen a path of bloodshed and destruction by launching this unprovoked attack on Ukraine."

+Labour leader Sir Keir Starmer warned Putin's attack on Ukraine would "have horrendous and tragic consequences that will echo throughout the world and throughout history".

+He added: "There can be no space for equivocation when faced with the evil that Putin has unleashed.
+His actions pose a grave threat to the international order on which we all depend."

 In a tweet, Foreign Secretary Liz Truss said the UK stood with Ukraine and would work with international partners to respond to Russia's "terrible act of aggression".